Yes. I was bullied for refusing a mammogram!

 I also have family members, friends and also clients who have gone through this.
 So when I refused to undergo a test that everybody knows is the “standard”, understand that I did not take this lightly.

-Because of that knowledge, I decided to skip the mammogram (for all the reasons above) and go straight to getting an ultrasound.
+I decided to skip the mammogram (for all the reasons above) and go straight to getting an ultrasound.
+And yes, I know ultrasounds are not perfect either.

 Boy, was that a fun experience?